Every Cancer Patient’s Journey is Different

 Immunotherapy.
 This is a technique that harnesses the body’s immune system to attack the tumor.
 It’s a relatively new technique, and is the subject of intense study and numerous clinical trials.
 There are currently two immunotherapy drugs approved for treating head and neck cancers, pembrolizumab (Keytruda®) and nivolumab (Opdivo®).
 Both belong to a class of drugs known as checkpoint inhibitors.
 You can learn about how they work here.

 Precision medicine.
 In this approach, some type of agent (generally a small drug or an antibody) is directed at a protein that is important to the growth of the tumor.
 These types of drugs are used to treat a number of different types of cancer because they target key proteins that are involved in making cells cancerous across a wide range of tissues.
+One example of this is larotrectinib (brand name: Vitrakvi), a drug that targets specific genetic change in NTRK genes.
+This type of genetic change is uncommon, but does occur in a range of cancers, including head and neck cancer.
+Larotrectinib is approved as a treatment for head and neck cancer that is metastatic or cannot be removed with surgery and has worsened with other treatments.
 In the case of HPV-caused cancers, scientists are working to develop drugs that target two viral proteins, E6 and E7, that are believed to be critically important to the process by which normal cells are transformed into cancer cells.
 There are currently no precision medicine drugs on the market directly targeted against HPV-caused tumors, although there are some in clinical trials.

 I’m generally not a big fan of looking at survival rates for various cancers, because the numbers are simply averages, and you may do better or worse than the average.
 How you do with your treatments will depend a lot on what stage your cancer was at when it was found, how effective the treatments are, and how well you tolerate these treatments.
 There is a lot of inter-individual variability, and patients diagnosed with the same cancer type and staging can and do have very different outcomes.
 Some patients may be eligible to participate in a clinical trial, in which a new drug or treatment is tested.
 In addition, advances in the treatment of many cancers have been seen in recent years, rendering these survival numbers out of date and not relevant.
 If you must see this info, here’s a recent summary: